luna404/HeRAMS-UserManual/UserGuide_en.md

 	<img src=" images/user_profile.png" alt="HeRAMS Register" height="300"/></img>
 </p>

 3. You will be prompted to login to your [Worldpress](https://wordpress.com/log-in) account.
-If you don't already have a Wroldpress account, follow the instructions to create a new account.
+If you don't already have a Worldpress account, follow the instructions to create a new account.
-4. Once logged in, open the **Manage Gavatars** tab and upload your image.
+4. Once logged in, open the **Manage Gravatars** tab and upload your image.
-5. In the **My Gavatars** tab you should now be able to assing the image to your email address.  add your name and details on the **My Profile** tab.
+5. In the **My Gravatars** tab you should now be able to assign the image to your email address.  add your name and details on the **My Profile** tab.

 <span>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 	<img src=" images/icon_info.png" height="20" align="top" alt='info'></img>